Interactive

 As volatility has become the norm for the automotive industry, it has upended traditional profit margin dynamics.
 For two decades leading up to 2019, automotive suppliers’ EBIT margins were on average 1 to 2 percentage points higher than those of original equipment manufacturers (OEMs).
 Then came massive supply chain disruptions with the Covid-19 pandemic and global chip shortage, plus higher raw material and energy prices, and now rising borrowing costs and wage bills due to inflation.
 Automotive OEMs were able to ride out the supply shortage by focusing production on the highest-margin models and raising prices, but suppliers had no such strategic options.

-We’re tracking the EBIT margins of a set of top OEMs and suppliers worldwide, and each quarter, we’ll publish the latest trends in this dashboard.
+We’re tracking the EBIT margins of the top 15 OEMs and top 100 suppliers worldwide, and each quarter, we publish the latest trends in this dashboard.

-Here are some of the key takeaways through the second quarter of 2023:
+Here are some of the key takeaways through the third quarter of 2025:

 How Auto Suppliers Can Navigate the Industry’s Perfect Storm